YoinkBird/cyclesafe/report/report.md

 This removes the reliance on unavailable traffic volume data, but imposes the bias that any prediction assumes that a crash has already occurred.

 The formula introduced for assessing crash-risk for a segment cannot be adapted for crash-severity.
-The crash-risk measures the frequency of crashes (measured or predicted), whereas crash-severity measures a the impact of a single crash.
+The crash-risk measures the frequency of crashes (measured or predicted), whereas crash-severity measures the impact of a single crash.
 It is therefore not a measure of the frequency of an event, and cannot be measured as a simple ratio.
-The crash-severity risk will be taken directly from the confidence interval of the predictive model.
+The crash-severity risk will be taken directly from the confidence of the predictive model.
 This preserves the probability property of risk as a number between 0 and 1.